About gestational diabetes

 How is gestational diabetes diagnosed?

 Gestational diabetes is diagnosed with a blood test and an oral glucose tolerance test (OGTT).
 The test requires you to fast for 8-10 hours (generally overnight, missing breakfast).
 Once you arrive at the clinic you will be given a blood test, followed by a sweet drink containing glucose.
 An hour later your blood is tested again.
 You are not allowed to have anything to eat or drink, except water, during this time.
 A third and final blood test an hour after the second test.
 The test is looking to see how well your body has used glucose over that period of time.

 Some clinics give you the results later that day, but others may take up to 48 hours.

 How is gestational diabetes managed?

-If you are diagnosed with gestational diabetes there are things you need to do to manage it.
+If you are diagnosed with GDM there are things you need to do to manage it.
 A healthy diet, regular exercise, checking your blood glucose levels and taking tablets or insulin all help to manage gestational diabetes by keeping your blood glucose levels in a healthy range.
 This will reduce the risks to you and the baby.